 Observing vs committing

-Through meditation I have witnessed the crazy amount of random and unprovoked thoughts that enter my mind throughout the day.
+Through meditation, I have witnessed the crazy amount of random and unprovoked thoughts that enter my mind throughout the day.
 Attempting to suppress them only strengthens them.
 The key is to observe and let the thoughts pass.
-In my best meditation sessions, I am able to observe without judgement, interference, or commitment.
+In my best meditation sessions, I am able to observe without judgment, interference, or commitment.

 Whatever you fight, you strengthen, and what you resist, persists.

 When I try to meditate or focus on my breathing, my brain activity is high, and my CS is low.
 There is a mysterious area between wanting and doing — difficult to describe — that produces great results.
 By not trying to focus on my breathing, but rather, becoming one with my breath, I am able to experience more peace.
 When I am able to do this, nothing else exists.
 Not I, not my surroundings, just my breath.

 Only a few times did I experience this extraordinary feeling.

 The attempt to ‘pay attention’ or ‘focus’ can actually increase brain activity.
 By simply changing the word ‘attention’ to ‘interest’ makes a huge difference.
 The continued mantra of being ‘interested’ allows me to enjoy, indulge, and lose myself to the serene and beautiful rhythms of breathing.